andresdanielmtz/TreesOfKnowledge/README.md

 ## A mobile app for trees, by trees. 🌲

 An iOS Mobile App made in SwiftUI, for studying and learning purposes.
 To run this project you need to use [XCode](https://developer.apple.com/xcode/) or any other alternative.
+Run `plantsOfKnowledge.xcodeproj`.

 In this project you have a list of elements, in which you can either add an element manually (by pressing the [Add Element] button), add a random element to it or use a specific link like, for example: